x86-512/Metamorpheus/README.md

-# Polymorpheus
+# Metamorpheus
-__This project is undergoing rewrite to reduce overcomplexity and to simplify the process of adding new features__

-Polymorpheus is a polymorphic/metamorphic shellcode obfuscator that is designed to evade signature-based antivirus solutions and payload-based IPS Systems.
+Metamorpheus is a polymorphic/metamorphic shellcode obfuscator that is designed to evade signature-based antivirus solutions and payload-based IPS Systems.
 Shellcode generated with this script is also capable of bypassing some basic dynamic detection mechanisms.

-Polymorpheus is designed to work in W^X memory regions (you can either write or execute, but not both), so you can place obfuscated code into the .text section of a PE file.
+Metamorpheus is designed to work in W^X memory regions (you can either write or execute, but not both), so you can place obfuscated code into the .text section of a PE file.
 It also works on shellcode for exploits.

 # How to run
 1. Install Dependencies